lagodiuk/lagodiuk.github.io/about.md

 I have experience of solving various technical problems (systems design, scalability, performance optimization).
 For solving of problems I apply an algorithmic approach, based on analysis of existing data and domain-specific knowledge.

+I enjoy to solve difficult problems, especially when they are related to the aspects of Machine Learning, Natural Language Processing and Information Retrieval.

-Currently I am working in company [HERE](https://company.here.com/here/).
+I work as a Senior Software Engineer in the company [HERE](https://company.here.com/here/).

 Activities, which I like to do in my free time:
 - Develop Open-source hobby projects: [link to my GitHub profile](https://github.com/lagodiuk)